 A set of images shows Disney's upcoming live-action remake of the movie "Lilo and Stitch."

-In mid-April 2019, a set of images that supposedly offered a look at Disney’s upcoming live-action remake of Lilo & Stitch started spreading on social media:
+Back in mid-April 2019, a set of images that supposedly offered a look at the upcoming started spreading on social media:

-While Disney may actually be working on such a remake of the hit 2002 movie, the image shown above is not connected to that production.
-It is actually a piece of fan art created by artist Boris Kiselicki.
+The image shown above was not connected to that production, however.
+It was actually a piece of fan art created by artist Boris Kiselicki.

 Kiselicki, an artist who has worked on films such as The Grand Budapest Hotel, Lilly the Witch: The Dragon and the Magic Book, and Tarzan, frequently posts concept characters to his website.
 When he posted his version of Stitch back in 2016, the images were accompanied by the caption: “Tried to bring Stitch in a more realistic shape, was fun.”

-You can see full-size versions of the following images on Kiselicki’s website:
+The full-size versions of the following images can be viewed on Kiselicki’s website:

-These images do not show the character of Stitch from a live-action remake of Disney’s Lilo and Stitch.
-However, The Hollywood Reporter did report back in October 2018 that the studio was working on such a production:
+Although these images did not show the character of Stitch from a live-action remake of Disney’s Lilo and Stitch., The Hollywood Reporter did report back in October 2018 that the studio was working on such a production:

 Stitch is back.